MBKwiatkowska/live_translator-dev/readme.md

 2. AUDIO_MODEL - model you want to use.
    - openai - API whisper from openai - by default
    - scalepoint - use API from scalepoint
+   - scalepoint_translation - use API from scalepoint with translation mode
    - openai/whisper-tiny.en - openai whisper from hugging_face
    - faster-whisper - small model from faster-whisper library